rackerlabs/technical-blog/content/blog/2020/2020-11-26-different-types-of-oci-servers-in-the-cloud/index.md

   running applications that do not require the performance and resources (CPU, memory, network bandwidth, storage) of an entire physical machine.

-An Oracle Cloud Infrastructure VM compute instance runs on the same hardware as a bare metal instance, leveraging the same cloud-optimized hardware, firmware, software stack, and networking infrastructure."
+"An Oracle Cloud Infrastructure VM compute instance runs on the same hardware as a bare metal instance, leveraging the same cloud-optimized hardware, firmware, software stack, and networking infrastructure."